PROGRAM-IX/cheeky/README.md

 #### Other options

-The full table you can pass to the `switcher` function (some are pretty useless but... meh):
+The full table you can pass to the `switcher` function:

 ```lua
   {